Sugawarakana/Battery-Changing-Measurement/README.md

 Tighten the screws evenly by making sure the Keyence readings close to each other, record the distance and capacitance readings on computer screen for several groups.

 # Settings
+For Raspberry Pi:
 hostname: analogK<br>
 username: analog<br>
 access via mstsc<br>

 # Codes:
 Monitor.py is for Raspberry Pi<br>
+Data_log.py is for Pico Pi data logging
 Monitor.ino is for Pico Pi<br>